 BGSP offers 2-credit, 3-credit, and 4-credit courses.
-Three-credit courses meet weekly for 15 weeks, while two-credit courses meet roughly every other week for the same period of time, and four-credit courses meet on the two-credit course schedule over a full academic year.
+Three-credit courses meet weekly for 15 weeks, while two-credit courses meet roughly every other week for the same period of time, and four-credit courses meet on the previous schedules based on class length.